Auxemite/Blender_eco/README.md

 Opengl 3 and Glfw are required to run this project.

-You can use vcpkg to install glfw on windows (it's very simple to use with Jet Brains Clion.
+You can use vcpkg to install glfw on windows (it's very simple to use with Jet Brains Clion).

 If everything is ok, run :
 cmake -B build .